Alto

-The musical term alto, meaning "high" in Italian (Latin: altus), historically refers to the contrapuntal part higher than the tenor and its associated vocal range.
-In 4-part voice leading alto is the second-highest part, sung in choruses by either low women's or high men's voices.
+The musical term alto, meaning "high" in Italian (from Latin: altus), historically refers to the contrapuntal part higher than the tenor and its associated vocal range.
+In four-part voice leading alto is the second-highest part, sung in choruses by either low women's or high men's voices.
 In vocal classification these are usually called contralto and male alto or countertenor.

-Such confusion of "high" and "low" persists in instrumental terminology.
-Alto flute and alto trombone are respectively lower and higher than the standard instruments of the family (the standard instrument of the trombone family being the tenor trombone), though both play in ranges within the alto clef.
-Alto recorder, however, is an octave higher, and is defined by its relationship to tenor and soprano recorders; alto clarinet is a fifth lower than B-flat clarinet, already an 'alto' instrument.
-There is even a contra-alto clarinet, (an octave lower than the alto clarinet), with a range B♭0 – D4.

 Etymology

 In choral music for mixed voices, "alto" describes the lowest part commonly sung by women.
 The explanation for the anomaly of this name is to be found not in the use of adult falsettists in choirs of men and boys but further back in innovations in composition during the mid-15th century.
 Before this time it was usual to write a melodic cantus or superius against a tenor (from Latin tenere, to hold) or 'held' part, to which might be added a contratenor, which was in counterpoint with (in other words, against = contra) the tenor.
 The composers of Ockeghem's generation wrote two contratenor parts and designated them as contratenor altus and contratenor bassus; they were respectively higher and lower than the tenor part.
 From these derive both the modern terms "alto" (and contralto) and "bass".